Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-Brooklyn Bedding and Casper are two of the preeminent bed-in-a-box mattress companies.
+Brooklyn Bedding and Casper are two of the preeminent mattress-in-a-box companies.
 Each company produces multiple models, including hybrid and all-foam options.
 Both companies also sell sleep accessories, like pillows, sheets, blankets, and foundations.

 There are six main models in Brooklyn Bedding’s mattress line: the Brooklyn Signature, the Brooklyn Aurora, the Brooklyn Spartan, the Brooklyn Bloom, the Brooklyn Bowery Hybrid, and the Brooklyn Bowery.
 The first five models use hybrid designs, while the Brooklyn Bowery is constructed entirely of foam.

 Casper produces five main models: the Casper Mattress, the Casper Hybrid, the Casper Nova Hybrid, the Casper Wave Hybrid, and the Casper Element.
 The Casper Mattress and the Casper Element are all-foam models, and the Casper Hybrid, Casper Nova Hybrid, and Casper Wave Hybrid pair foam and coils.

 Brooklyn Bedding’s mattress models come in a wide range of firmness options.
 Its options are medium soft (4), medium firm (6), and firm (8).
 These firmness options can accommodate the vast majority of side and back sleepers, regardless of their weight.
 Casper mattress models firmness options are medium (5) and medium firm (6).
 This mid-range firmness is suitable for most individuals.